However, our story is not about Mr.Bannister. It’s about an Australian runner named John Landy.

 That’s not the fun part.
 In many attempts before the Roger event, Landy was never successful.
-No fault on his effort, his plans, and his approach.
-But just a month after the Roger 4 minute mile, it happened.
-Landy beat not just the 4-minute mile, but also set a record to beat the time achieved by Roger.
+But not because his effort, plan or approach were lacking.
+Just a month after the Roger 4-minute mile, it happened.
+Landy not only beat the 4-minute mile, but also set a new record, beating the time achieved by Roger.

-So, what was so different about the Landy before the Roger event and after?
+So, what was so different about Landy before and after Roger’s event?
 The effort was the same, the plan was the same, the schedules were the same.
-And it seemed like the 4-minute barrier was absolutely impossible.
-After the Roger event, everything was the same but there was one new twist.
+And it seemed like the 4-minute barrier was absolutely impossible to break.
+After the Roger event, everything was the same but there was a new twist.
 An addition to Landy’s thinking.
-It’s called Mindset.
-The Landy before R was aspiring to beat the barrier but was always thinking of it as an impossible task.
-And more he worked and saw that he was only able to get close to the target but never beat it, he believed more that it was impossible.
+It’s called mindset.
+The Landy before Roger was aspiring to beat the barrier but was always thinking of it as an impossible task.
+And the more he saw that he was only able to get close to the target but never able to beat it, the more he believed that it was impossible.

 But once he saw that the barrier was broken, that someone else had achieved the ‘impossible’, he started to truly believe that it was actually possible.
-Once the mindset is different, the brain and the body act differently, and suddenly, what seemed impossible seems very much achievable.
+When the mindset changes, the brain and the body act differently, and suddenly, what seemed impossible seems very much achievable.
 It’s amazing how one small change in mindset can set off a series of positive ripples and make you achieve amazing things.

 There is a second video that relates to this – how we think of ourselves, and what we think we can and we cannot do.
 How many of you think you can draw?

-Today, the world is a very different place.
+Today, the post-COVID world is a very different place.
 We are getting used to the new normal.
-We are learning in our own ways to keep us moving, getting work done, keeping in touch with friends and family, and still looking ahead cautiously.
-We have all changed so much in our minds today as opposed to even about six weeks back.
-This world we live in seemed impossible, but it now very real.
-The key is, if we all walk out of this experience being the same, with the same skills and the same attitude as before, we would have lost out on a brilliant opportunity.
+We are learning – each in our own ways – to keep moving, getting work done, keeping in touch with friends and family, and still looking ahead cautiously.
+Our thinking has changed so much as opposed to even about six weeks ago.
+This world we live in seemed impossible, but it is now very real.
+The thing is, if we all walk out of this experience staying the same, with the same skills and the same attitude as before, we will lose out on a brilliant opportunity.

 What if we change our mindset to using this opportunity to learn?
 Is it possible for us to make a step-change to how productive we are?
-Is it possible for us to try out new tech, learn new digital tools, and make work more interesting?
-To Graham Shaw’s point, how many such things as ‘drawing’ do we think we cannot do?
+Is it possible for us to try out new technologies, learn new digital tools, and make work more interesting?
+To Graham Shaw’s point, how many things like ‘drawing’ do we think we cannot do?
 How much is our mindset holding us back?
-What does it take to set it free?
+What will it take to set it free?

-What is the one new skill set you are going to pick up on?
+What is the one new skill set you are going to acquire?